turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 Allow yourself 45-60 mins to complete the following:

 ## Week 3 Lesson: Professional Storytelling & Branding
 We've been focusing on your strengths and how you work, both at Turing and in previous experiences.
 In this lesson, we'll build off of those conversations to craft a compelling story that describes who you are, how you came to this industry, and where you see yourself going.
-This is a story that you'll tell employers, colleagues at networking events, and even your Turing community in order to find the right match for your future career.
+This is a story that you'll tell employers, colleagues at networking events, and even your Turing community in order to build connections for your future career.

-From your professional story, we'll craft your resume, your Turing portfolio, update your LinkedIn, inspire others through blog posts, personal websites, projects, and more.
+From your professional story, we'll craft your LinkedIn summary, your resume, and your Terminal portfolio.
+And this is how you can inspire others through blog posts, personal websites, projects, and more.

-Personal branding is all about telling a consistent story about yourself, building out the details of this story with each profile.
+Personal branding is the act of telling a consistent story about yourself, building out the details of this story with each profile.
 As you start this new career, telling your story as a new member of the software industry in as many consistent ways as possible will help you stand out and embrace that identity even more.

 ### Section 1: Professional Storytelling